 While a good property manager will cover the essentials of managing your rental property, such as selecting the right tenants, coordinating maintenance and ensuring legal compliance, the best property managers – ones who will truly maximise your returns – will also focus on proactive strategies to enhance your rental income.

-We explore this topic in more detail in our article on what’s involved in property management.
+We explore this topic in more detail in our article on ‘What Does a Property Manager Do?’

 In the meantime, if you have any further questions on switching property managers, get in touch with our team for more details on the process.